jendabek/blender-particles-density/README.md

 - The addon should be very well optimized (I tested it on my very particle-heavy projects and made many performance-fixes), but the code is not exactly the most beautiful one and as my programming skills are not award-winning, there is maybe even hapenning something I am not aware of :)

 **NOTE: Use at your own risk!**
-Please be very careful when using the addon, nobody tested it extensively so far (except myself), so even though I haven't found any bugs, there are almost certainly some.
+Please be very careful when using the addon, nobody tested it extensively so far (except myself), so even though I haven't found any bugs, there are almost certainly some - please report any issues you find!

+Thanks,
+Jan